“I just feel like you are not going to listen to me regardless of what I say.” The voice boomed from the other end of the receiver.

 “I think Ronke could tell that there might be something there, which is why she said what she did.”
 Ifunanya said.

 “I know, but that is even beside the point.
 My annoyance is that she would even treat another human being like that.
 Especially after all she has been through.
 How can she say she was planning to jump from one guy to the other as if Timeyin has no feelings?
 She tried to play it off as a joke but I know her.
 I know she was serious.”
-Akudo spat, the anger rising back to the surface again.
+Akudo said, the anger rising back to the surface again.

 “You bet she was serious.
 That was just her way of telling you that you had better not get any ideas because she wanted her own happily ever after, and she was not going to watch you get it before her.”
 Ifunanya responded, her tone matching Akudo’s in tempo.